Does Fructooligosaccarides (FOS) Feed Bad Bacteria?

 Balance is the Key

-Researchers and investigations have found that although prebiotic feed both good and bad bacteria, prebiotics are helpful in increasing the helpful bacteria already in the gut that reduce disease risk and improve general well being.
+Researchers and investigations have found that although prebiotic feed both good and bad bacteria, prebiotics are helpful in increasing the helpful bacteria already in the gut that reduce risk of health issues and maintain general well being.
 It is important to note that prebiotic bacteria are not as fragile as probiotic bacteria because it they are not affected by heat, stomach acid, or time.
 What’s more, the fermentation process differs depending on the individual.

 So, although you would have found that there has been caution and negativity around prebiotic’’s because FOS feeds pathogens, if you delve into these, you will find that there is not much scientific research revealed backing these claims.